-High altitude sickness is recognized as acute mountain sickness (AMS.) may occur when people ascend too quickly normally in altitudes of over 3,000 m.
-We strongly recommend you to include some rest days on your trek itinerary.
+High altitude sickness is recognized as acute mountain sickness (AMS.) and may occur when people ascend too quickly in altitudes of over 3,000 meters.
+We strongly recommend you include some rest days on your trek itinerary.

-The following information gives you some ideas about high altitude sickness and how to minimize its effects.
-There are three stages of altitude sickness and symptoms.
+People traveling to high altitudes who usually live at sea level are more susceptible to AMS as compared to those who normally live at higher elevations.
+Given information helps you better ideas about high altitude sickness and how to minimize its effects.
+There are three stages of altitude mountain sickness and symptoms.

 1. Normal AMS symptoms – expected but not serious.

-Many trekkers in the higher elevation of the Himalaya get mild AMS, admit or acknowledge that you are having symptoms.
-You need to have only one of the following symptoms to be getting altitude sickness.
+Many trekkers in the higher elevation in the Himalayas get mild AMS, admit or acknowledge that you are having symptoms.
+You need to have only one of the following symptoms to find altitude sickness.– A mild headache.

 3. serious AMS symptoms – (ATTENTION).
-You need to descend immediately.
+You need to go downhill walking immediately.

 Persistent, severe headache

-Difficulty breathing (rapid breathing or feeling breathless at rest).
+– Rapid breathing or feeling breathless at rest (breathing difficulty).

-High Altitude Cerebral Edema (HACE).
-This is an accumulation of fluid in the lungs and can build up around the brain.
+High Altitude Cerebral Edema (HACE) is an accumulation of fluid in the lungs and can build up around the brain.
 It is often accompanied by a mild fever.
-If the first signs of ataxia begin to appear, treat with medication, oxygen, and descent.
+If the first signs of ataxia begin to appear, treat them with medication, oxygen, and descent.
 Usually, 4 to 8mg of dexamethasone is given as a first dosage, then 4mg every six hours.